American University

 2010 | The new School of International Service building opened for the 2010–2011 school year, with ground originally broken by President Dwight D. Eisenhower. |

-This contents of the box above is based on material from the Wikipedia article American University, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles American Eagles, American University School of Communication, American Eagles men's basketball, List of American University people & American University, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.